jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

    c.
 1D data.
 This is graph of the lineouts created by the code.
 NOTE: if you are creating more than one lineout from each image (like when using multiple sectors), all of these may be subsequently used!
 This may be good (movie of sequence of sectors on one image) or bad (for movies from many images).
 There is no way of skipping and using only specific sectors.
 Use Hook function to create that…
    You have relatively lot of controls of the graph, same as in the above options 1 and 2, as the data for this graph are a separate copy of your last data.
 When the old ones are overwritten, the new ones are “swapped” into the graph and replaced without modifications to the graph.
 So the graph should stay without major changes, unless set that way.
 For example, if Axis are set to auto scale, they may change.
 But if they are set to fixed start/end, they will stay fixed.
 At least I hope .

    d.
 Use main 2D image.
 This one simply uses the Main 2D image.
 Seems very good choice - BUT: that image is recreated every time from scratch so there are very few controls available to user – you either like it and then use it, or you cannot use this method.
-You should, of course, use the controls on main panel to modify the image – like use RAwor Processed data, display sectors, beam center, colors, or Image with Q axes… That works, but you cannot control other things, such as zoom range etc.
+You should, of course, use the controls on main panel to modify the image – like use RAW or Processed data, display sectors, beam center, colors, or Image with Q axes… That works, but you cannot control other things, such as zoom range etc.

    e.
 Use user Hook function… This is advanced method.
 Here you can do whatever you want to create the image you want to append, just call the function: Movie\_UserHookFunction and if it exists, it will be called.
 This function MUST generate graph/image and leave it as the top image.
 This top image is added to the movie when called… Note: while this is advanced programming, this is way to get really what you want into the movie… Below is commented out example (present in the code also) which pulls up the main 2 D image and prints a note.
 You can add here any other formatting which you want to do or use…